microsoft/devhome/README.md

 ## Dev Home overview

-Please take a few minutes to review the overview below before diving into the code:
+Please take a few minutes in order to review the overview below before diving into the code:

 ### Dashboard

-The Dev Home dashboard displays Windows widgets.
-These widgets are built using the Windows widget platform, which relies on Adaptive Cards.
+The Dev Home dashboard displays Windows' widgets.
+These widgets are built using the Windows' widget platform, which relies on Adaptive Cards.

 ### Machine configuration